Agroforestry

 Agroforestry is a modern name for an ancient system of land use applied worldwide that integrates trees with other crops and/or animals.
 As a regenerative land use system, agroforestry presents hope at a critical time.
 It has the capacity to increase food and other resources while reintegrating ecosystem services and habitat, helping to adapt and mitigate climate impacts, and revitalizing Indigenous agroecosystems which have utilized agroforestry practices for time immemorial in our region.

 Agroforestry is as diverse in its application as the landscapes and cultures that work with it.
 Although myriad agroforestry practices exist worldwide, across the United States, agroforestry has often been categorized into five overarching systems: alley cropping, windbreaks, silvopasture, riparian buffers, and forest farming.
 Regional adaptation of agroforestry practices in the Pacific Northwest, may lead to nuanced variations of these five main systems.
-In Oregon, there are at least 8 practices that can be applied to meet various contextual needs.
-These practices interlink and often serve multiple purposes.

 Pacific Northwest Handbook for Agroforestry Planning and Design